 Reclaiming our ability to feel is essential for learning to forgive.
 Forgiveness is a choice.
 You choose to grow yourself through forgiving.
 Forgiving is how we move from victim to hero in our story.
 Forgiveness turns out to be more about you than letting the other person “off the hook.”
 We’ve got a lot of unlearning to do.

 Love prospers when a fault is forgiven, but dwelling on it separates close friends.
 Proverbs 17:9.
 So true.
 And Jesus taught bluntly that we are to forgive others.
 This is a journey that is in the possibility of doing.

 Stick with me.
 We have some unlearning to do as well as some new learning to do.
-This will be a blog series of five blogs.
+This will be a series of five articles.
 Stick with me for all five.
 Stick with the holy tension which will surely follow all the new learning and unlearning.
 And let’s see if forgiving that awful awful awful person can become a possibility.

 (Photo credit: Luke Porter, Unsplash.com)